Farukbsfmstu/Farukbsfmstu/README.md

 - 🎯 Portfolio website: [Portfolio](https://.github.io/)
-- 🌱 I’m currently learning SpringBoot & Angular
+- 🌱 I’m currently learning SpringBoot & Angular.
+I look forward to utilizing my skills both from my education and from the field itself to help build exciting software technologies and push forward the field.
 <br>
 ### Languages and Tools: